roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-07 ****** byStoryTeller07© He hadn't made love for some time, though maybe he wasn't now.
+He hadn't made love for some time, though maybe he wasn't now.
 She was using his cock for her own pleasure.
 Not that he was complaining, and she did seem desperate for satisfaction.
 She began to ride him to her own measured pace.
 He smiled at her, though she didn't see.
 Her eyes were tightly shut, with lips pursed, and face screwed up with intense concentration.

  Bob was deliriously happy.
 He thought his body had given up on sex.
 It seemed he could hold back forever, enjoying the sensations, watching her work hard toward an orgasm.
 She seemed to reach a peak, then it flattened out.
 She was breathing heavily, sweating, and muttering something, while pushing hard onto his cock.